IT Focus Area: Security

 Data Breach Damage

-Inadequate security and eager cyber attackers have led enterprise data breaches to increase at an alarming pace.
-Staggering numbers of affected customers—and financial losses—are sending shock waves through the business world, and creating a sense of urgency around identifying solutions.
+Inadequate security and eager cybercriminals have led enterprise data breaches to increase at an alarming pace.
+Staggering numbers of affected customers — and financial losses — continue to send shock waves through the business world, creating a sense of urgency around identifying solutions.

-An intriguing example of the strength of encryption is “Kryptos”—a sculpture with a mysterious 865-character encrypted message on four large copper sheets.
-Kryptos has been on display at CIA headquarters in Langley, Virginia for 24 years and has become an obsession for would-be code-breakers.
-While it has received a lot of attention, nobody—not even the NSA—has been able to decrypt its entire message.
+Encryption is a key element of comprehensive data-centric security.
+An intriguing example of the strength of encryption is “Kryptos”— a sculpture with a mysterious 865-character encrypted message on four large copper sheets.
+Kryptos has been on display at CIA headquarters in Langley, Virginia for 27 years and has become an obsession for would-be code-breakers.
+While it has received a lot of attention, nobody — not even the NSA — has been able to decrypt its entire message.

-Encryption can be invaluable in the effort to combat advanced threats and maintain regulatory compliance.
+End-to-end encryption maximizes data protection regardless of whether the data is in a public or private cloud, on a device, or in transit.
+It can be invaluable in the effort to combat advanced threats, protect against IoT-enabled breaches, and maintain regulatory compliance.
 But the wide variety of options for enterprise deployment can be intimidating, and companies haven’t been using it effectively.

 So how can companies start using encryption to protect data?